kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 ## Summary

 There is strong interest in the community for adding support for workloads running on Microsoft Windows.
 This is non-trivial due to the significant differences in the implementation of Windows from the Linux-based OSes that have so far been supported by Kubernetes.
+This KEP will allow Windows nodes to be added to a Kubernetes cluster as compute nodes.
+With the introduction of Windows nodes, developers will be able to schedule Windows Server containers and run Windows-based applications on Kubernetes.

 ## Motivation